Information for disability service providers

-The NTSSS will address a range of training and skills objectives, including supporting the optimum use of current programs and government investment under the Annual VET Investment Plan and the supply of skilled staff to meet demand for labour from NDIS providers in Queensland's regions.
+The NTSSS will address a range of training and skills objectives, including supporting the optimum use of current programs and government investment under the VET investment budget and the supply of skilled staff to meet demand for labour from NDIS providers in Queensland's regions.

 A key feature of VET in Queensland is the ongoing consultation with industry regarding skilling priorities.

-The majority of government subsidised training is currently managed through demand-driven funding arrangements under the Annual VET Investment Plan.
-The Plan enables the government to respond to changing training and skilling needs within budget capacity.
+The majority of government subsidised training is currently managed through demand-driven funding arrangements under the VET investment budget.
+The budget enables the government to respond to changing training and skilling needs within budget capacity.

 Changes to qualifications and skill sets that are currently subsidised can be requested by industry to meet their skilling needs.